Jack Jones (American singer): Artisty

+end up sounding not even remotely like Sinatra."
+Henry Pleasants of the same publication believed that "purely as a vocalist, [Jones] is in a class by himself."

 Personal life and death

 Jones was married six times.
-In the second half of the 1960s, he had a well-publicized relationship with actress Jill St. John and they were briefly married.
+In the second half of the 1960s, he had a well-publicized relationship with actress Jill St. John, and they were briefly married.
+Jones said demands on his singing career and the traveling involved contributed to the breakup.
 In the early 1970s, Jones married Gretchen Roberts.
 Later, he was linked romantically to Susan George.
 From 1977 to 1982, he was married to Kathy Simmons.
 From 1982 to 2005, he was married to British-born Kim Ely and they had a daughter, Nicole (born in 1991).
 Jones had another daughter, Crystal Thomas, from a former marriage to Lee Fuller.
 He lived with wife Eleonora in Indian Wells, southeast of Palm Springs, California.

 Jones died from leukemia at Eisenhower Medical Center in Rancho Mirage, California, on October 23, 2024, at the age of 86.